kira-ml/kira-ml/README.md

   </tr>
 </table>

-<p>Seeking learning opportunities and project collaborations in NLP research and MLOps implementation.</p>
+<p>Open to learning opportunities, project feedback, and collaborations with fellow students and professionals.</p>

 </div>